SIP trunking is the main vector of today’s fixed telephony.

 But how does it work?
 Is this relevant to you?
 What are the costs and benefits?

-What is an SIP trunk?
+What is a SIP trunk?

-Voice over Internet Protocol designates telephonic communications carried out over an internet connection, in contrast with communications established using traditional telephone lines (called analog telephony).
+VoIP: Voice over Internet Protocol designates telephonic communications carried out over an internet connection, in contrast with communications established using traditional telephone lines (called analog telephony).

 Note that there are other fixed telephony formats.
 PSTN, for example, is the name given to copper-borne, analog telephony (stands for Public Switched Telephone Network).
 For a long time, this was the dominant telephone network.
 However, all around the world, its disappearance beckons.
 In the UK, BT has recently decided to end it (with an horizon of 2025) in favor of VoIP, which is more suited to modern usage.
 We talk about this at greater length in the white paper “The end of PSTN".